joseph-flinn/site/frontend/posts/hammer-arch-pattern.md

 Moving on from the data access layer, using a static client minimizes the amount of compute needed on the backend.
 For web applications, the server does not need to dynamically render the page when the client is called.
 This keeps cloud compute costs low as well as improves scalability of infrastructure.
-Static clients decouples the client application from the server application allowing for each of the underlying infrastructures to be scaled independently.
+Static clients decouple the client application from the server application allowing for each of the underlying infrastructures to be scaled independently.
 For instance, if it is taking a while to load the initial webpage in certain geographies, deploying the static client to a global CDN will most likely resolve the issue (as long as it does not depend on server calls to load data).

 Using the static client pattern also has security benefits.
-I have experience used server-side templating engines which allows access to secrets to be used while generating the frontend pages.
+I have experience using server-side templating engines which allow access to secrets to be used while generating the frontend pages.
-This is great if those secrets are needed for some reason, but it is also creates a risk of accidental secret leakage.
+This is great if those secrets are needed for some reason, but it also creates a risk of accidental secret leakage.
 Static client architecture (specific to web) helps keep mental contexts separate while building the system.
 Clients should not contain any secrets since it is running on someone else's machine.